 Taiwan Travelogue – Hualien, Keelung and Taipei

 In Part 2 of my Taiwan blog, we had great dining experience at some famous Taichung eateries – Lai Lai Soya Bean Milk, Chun Sui Tang and Ding Wang.
 The amazing Miyaharu (Gong Yang Yan Ke – a delightful local specialty and snack shop ), Mushroom Garden and Lavender Cottage at Sinshe county.
 The gorgeous Sun Moon Lake, Rainbow Village, Qing Jing Highlands and the fabulous mountain scenery of Taroko National Park.
 This blog marked our descend from the highlands of Mt.Hehuan to the coastal city of Hualien, then northward to the seaport town of Keelung and last destination at Taipei, which is the final leg of our ten days trip.

 Sunrise at Hehuanshan

 Here comes the sun, bringing some slight relief from the sub-zero chill.
 At the right of the picture, you can see Songshue Lodge, the sole government-run and highest hotel in Taiwan at 3,150m.
 It has a long waiting list if you intend to book a stay there.

 With all of her natural beauty, Taroko is not without risk at times.
-This was the site of a major landslide in May 2013 that paralysed land travel from east to west.
+This was the site of a major landslide in May 2013 that cut off overland routes from east to west.
 At the time of our visit, on-going debris and clearance work using explosive were still in progress.

 Chi Shing Tan beach (Hualien)

 Just 20 seconds of fireworks with 20 types of flare patterns.
 The cost is NT250 (S$9.90) per pack of 20 launches.
-We launched 2 rounds of fireworks with some sparklers given with compliments from the shop owner.
-It was pure “liberation” that evening.
-No permit, no paperwork, no authorisation needed.
+We launched 2 rounds of fireworks with some sparklers given with compliments by the shop owner.
+It was pure “liberation” that evening – no paperwork, no authorisation needed.

 Street food moment at Hualien City

-Hualien is a great place for beef dish eateries.
-I did not pat attention to the name of this eatery as our guide eased our way to there.
-You will love the food at Hualien.
-Honest, simple and affordable.
+Hualien is a great place for beef lovers.
+I did not pay attention to the name of this eatery as our guide eased our way to a nondescript roadside eatery.
+You will love the food at Hualien – honest, simple and affordable.

 Zi Qiang Night Market